1759-09-21 - Combat of Korbitz

 Prelude to the Battle

-As soon as general-field-marshal prince Friedrich von Pflaz-Zweibrücken, the commander-in-chief of the Reichsarmee, heard of the movements of these Prussian corps, he threw 16 bns into Dresden and marched with his army to attack them.
+As soon as Field-Marshal Prince Friedrich von Pflaz-Zweibrücken, the commander-in-chief of the Reichsarmee, heard of the movements of these Prussian corps, he threw 16 bns into Dresden and marched with his army to attack them.

 Description of Events

-Meanwhile, General der Kavallerie Andreas Hadik passed the defiles of Munzig and Miltitzand and deployed between Krögis and Stroischen
+Meanwhile, General der Cavallerie Andreas Hadik passed the defiles of Munzig and Miltitzand.

 In this affair, the Reichsarmee lost 473 prisoners (including 12 officers) and 1,145 killed or wounded (including 60 officers) along with 11 guns, captured by the Grenadier Battalion 19/25/13/26 Kreckwitz.
 Marschall Infantry alone lost 18 officers and 338 men.

-The Prussians lost 43 officers (7 killed) and 1,300 men along with five 12-pdr guns, two howitzers, one 3-pdr gun and one 6-pdr gun.
+The Prussians lost 43 officers (7 killed) and 1,300 men along with 5 twelve-pdr guns, two howitzers, 1 three-pdr gun and 1 six-pdr gun.
 Plettenberg Dragoons alone lost 3 officers and 30 men killed, and 5 officers (including Pogrell) and 100 men wounded.
-Krockow Dragoons lost 17 men killed, and 3 officers and 29 men wounded.
+Krockow Dragoons lost 17 men killed, and 3 officers, 29 men wounded, and one of its standards.

 Order of Battle